-Please refer to the Standards for RTOs 2015 for the schedules stated below.
+Please refer to the Standards for Recognised Training Organisations (RTOs) 2015 for the schedules stated below.

-- a) The RTO's training and assessment is delivered only by persons who have: vocational competencies at least to the level being delivered and assessed; - b) current industry skills directly relevant to the training and assessment being provided; and - c) current knowledge and skills in vocational training and learning that informs their training and assessment.
+The RTO's training and assessment is delivered only by persons who have:

+- vocational competencies at least to the level being delivered and assessed; - current industry skills directly relevant to the training and assessment being provided; and

+- current knowledge and skills in vocational training and learning that informs their training and assessment.